-Brooklyn based Caribbean comedian Majah Hype, who’s real name is Colin Nigel McPherson, has served a niche market for years, crafting skits on social media that appeal to the English-speaking West Indian community, both in the U.S. and abroad.
+Brooklyn based Caribbean comedian Majah Hype, who’s real name is Colin Nigel McPherson, has served a niche market for years, crafting skits on social media that appeal to the English-speaking Caribbean community, both in the U.S. and abroad.

 I’ve been following him for years so I was very disappointed to hear the latest news regarding his personal life.

-McPherson’s ex girlfriend, whose first name is reportedly Latisha, according to Urban Islandz.com, jumped on Instagram Live yesterday to share a disturbing account of what her marriage with McPherson has been like for the past several years.
+McPherson’s ex girlfriend, whose name is reportedly Latisha Kirby Farrell, according to Urban Islandz.com, jumped on Instagram Live yesterday to share a disturbing account of what her marriage with McPherson has been like for the past several years.

 The short of it, is it hasn’t been easy.
 In fact Latisha, sometimes becoming tearful, described an abusive on-again, off-again relationship with him.